Treble-chasing Man City seek place in record books as Watford look to upset odds

 Advertising

 Despite chasing glory on other fronts, City have taken the FA Cup seriously from the off.
-They fielded a strong side and thrashed Championship Rotherham 7-0 in the third round and were similarly ruthless against Premier League Burnley, winning 5-0, in round four.
+They fielded a strong side and thrashed Championship Rotherham 7-0 in the third round and were similarly ruthless against Premier League Burnley in round four, winning 5-0.

 They needed a big slice of luck to see off Swansea in the quarter-finals and the semi-final defeat of Brighton was a grind, but Wembley is the perfect stage to crown a magnificent campaign.